 BB: I do not use econometrics or statistics in my day-to-day job, but working in public affairs and having to deal with specialists from ministries back in London or the EU in Brussels I do need a broad understanding.
 So if you read a report that contains statistical data you need to quickly grasp the meaning, so you don’t have to rely on other people.
 Therefore, I do not use it per se but it helps navigate the environment that I am working in.
 The course was very tough, it is hard work, but you get a lot of support from the school.

 PK:One of the key factors of public policy is not only having the skills to analyse policy but also to build policy.
 Much of what I did after graduating the MPP was to contribute in the development of the Gender Vulnerability Index (GVI) report.
-The skills I learned during the social protection specialisation allowed me to ‘build such indices, interpret them for a policy audience’ and understanding indices and statistics allowed me to enter the job market.
+The skills I learned during the social protection specialisation allowed me to build such indices and interpret them for a policy audience.
+Basically, understanding indices and statistics allowed me to enter the job market.

 TvW: I also don’t use econometrics or statistics in my day-to-day job – but I do I feel that policymakers don’t use statistics and data enough; we still make policies based on assumptions, which is not the correct way to do things.
 I believe that statistics are a crucial element that public policy should master; it can shape your entire approach to policymaking.

 The opinions expressed here are the author’s own; they do not necessarily reflect the views of UNU.